 We will look after your loved one in a dignified and respectful manner, whether they have passed away from Covid-19 or not.

-Coming to spend time with your loved one in the Chapel of Rest is still possible during the Coronavirus.
+Coming to spend time with your loved one in the Chapel of Rest is still possible during the Coronavirus pandemic.
 We ask for a maximum of 2 people in the Chapel of Rest at any one time, so we can respect the 2 metre Social Distancing laws.

 If it has been confirmed that your loved one had Covid-19, then Chapel of Rest visits can only take place with a closed coffin.
-We’d just ask that any family members that have come into contact with your loved one will need to self-isolate for 14 days from the day that they last saw them and if they aren’t displaying any symptoms after this, then we can arrange this visit
+We’d just ask that any family members that have come into contact with your loved one will need to self-isolate, once the self-isolation period has elapsed and you aren’t displaying any symptoms, then we can arrange this visit

 If it is suspected that your loved one had Covid-19, then we have to do all of the above until we receive the confirmed results.